animavita/animavita/README.md

 2. Move to the appropriate directory: `cd kraken`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
 4. Set your `MONGO_URL` in env.<br />
-5. Run `npm start` to see the example app at `http://localhost:4000/playground`.
+5. Run `npm start` or `docker-compose up` to see the example app at `http://localhost:4000/playground`.

 ## Commands